RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/readme.md

 1. Use OpenCV to access a web-camera or the camera or a mobile phone.
 2. Use the OpenCV function `cvtColor` to convert from color to gray scale,
-3. Convert images from integer to floating point using the `astype` function.
+3. Convert images from integer to floating point using the `img_as_float` function.
-4. Convert image from floating point to uint8 using the `astype` function.
+4. Convert image from floating point to uint8 using the `img_as_ubyte` function.
 5. Compute a floating point absolute difference image between a new and a previous image.
 6. Compute the frames-per-second of an image analysis system.
 7. Show text on an image using the OpenCV function `putText`.